The staff of the IMC is regularly asked questions regarding hardware. Below are the most popular along with our answers.

 All of our computers have drives that will allow you to burn CDs.

-For a full list of available equipment, including CD and DVD burners visit our Tools page.
+For a full list of available equipment, including CD and DVD burners visit our Hardware page.

 We have a wide range of equipment and accessories available for loan to qualified individuals.
 Included are portable hard drives, flash drives, microphones, cameras, camcorders, voice recorders, and much more.
-A full list is available on our Tools page.
+A full list is available on our Equipment for Loan page.